 President Trump Pardons 'Scooter' Libby, Former Cheney Chief Of Staff

-President Trump took the extraordinary step Friday of overruling the judgment of his predecessor, George W. Bush, and granting a pardon to I. Lewis Libby Jr, who served as chief of staff to Vice President Dick Cheney.
+President Trump took the extraordinary step Friday of overruling the judgment of his predecessor, George W. Bush, and granting a pardon to I. Lewis Libby Jr., who served as chief of staff to Vice President Dick Cheney.

-(Bush had previously commuted Libby's sentence, but did not issue a full pardon.)

 Libby, known as "Scooter," was convicted of perjury and obstruction of justice in 2007 in connection with the leak of a CIA officer's identity.
+Bush had commuted Libby's sentence but did not issue a full pardon.

-"I don't know Mr. Libby, but for years I have heard that he has been treated unfairly," President Trump said in a statement from the White House.
+"I don't know Mr. Libby, but for years, I have heard that he has been treated unfairly," Trump said in a statement from the White House.
 (Full statement below.)
 "Hopefully, this full pardon will help rectify a very sad portion of his life.'"

 The Libby pardon is only the latest twist in a story of spies, leaks, accusations of hidden motives and abuse of power.
-In pardoning Libby, Trump, who complains almost daily about leaks, is in the peculiar position of pardoning a man convicted of involvement in a national-security leak.
+In pardoning Libby, Trump, who complains almost daily about leaks, put himself in the peculiar position of pardoning a man convicted of involvement in a national-security leak.

-There has been no indication that Trump had a particular interest in Libby's case until recently, when John Bolton, an ally of former Vice President Cheney's, took over as national security adviser at the White House.
+There has been no indication that Trump had a particular interest in Libby's case until recently, when John Bolton, an ally of Cheney's, took over as national security adviser at the White House.

-Democrats reacted sharply at Trump's pardoning.
-California Rep. Adam Schiff, ranking member of the House intelligence committee, linked the pardoning to the Russia investigation, charging the president is sending the message, "You have my back, and I'll have yours."
+Democrats reacted sharply to Trump's pardoning.
+House Minority Leader Nancy Pelosi and California Rep. Adam Schiff, ranking member of the House intelligence committee, linked the pardoning to the Russia investigation.
+Pelosi said the pardon shows Trump is willing to pardon those who lie under oath — and that is a "threat" to the Mueller investigation "and to our democracy."

+PELOSI on Libby pardon: "The suggestion that those who lie under oath may be rewarded with pardons poses a threat to the integrity of the Special Counsel investigation, and to our democracy." https://t.co/jSIS2DAxJK— Drew Hammill (@Drew_Hammill) April 13, 2018

 On the day the President wrongly attacks Comey for being a “leaker and liar” he considers pardoning a convicted leaker and liar, Scooter Libby.
 This is the President’s way of sending a message to those implicated in the Russia investigation: You have my back and I‘ll have yours.— Adam Schiff (@RepAdamSchiff) April 13, 2018

-Conservatives have long championed Libby's cause, but President Bush, while commuting Libby's two-and-a-half-year sentence, thus saving him from prison, refused to pardon him.
+Conservatives have long championed Libby's cause, but Bush, while commuting Libby's 2 1/2-year sentence, thus saving him from prison, refused to pardon him.

 Pressed repeatedly by Cheney at the time of Libby's conviction, Bush asked a team of White House lawyers to examine the case.
 But when they concluded that the jury had substantial reason to convict, Bush told his vice president that he would not pardon Libby, prompting an angry Cheney to reply, "You are leaving a good man wounded upon the field of battle."